Bigg Boss 11: SHOCKING! Vikas, Hina, Shilpa & Luv Nominated; Mid-week Elimination Might Take Place!

 Luv Tyagi’s Luck Favouring Him

 Initially, Luv Tyagi was called bail buddi as he didn't use his brains to play the game.
 Since the beginning his luck has been favouring him.
-But of late, he started playing his cards now!
+But of late, he started playing his cards well!
 He has come out of the shell to play the real game.

 Will Luv Tyagi Be Saved This Time?